-The Certificate includes online content, mentor-led cohort meetings, and post-workshop program development and a culminating final project that helps participants put what they have learned into action.
+The Certificate includes online content, mentor-led cohort meetings, and program development support.
+A culminating final project helps participants put what they have learned into action.
 Librarians who successfully complete the eight-month program will receive a Certificate in OER Librarianship from the Open Education Network.

 KATIE PIERCE FARRIER